 Advertisements from other companies, organizations, or entities will be shown on SilverMedals.net, and they will be distributed via Google Adsense.
 Money from those ads go toward the cost of maintaining SilverMedals.net (server and domain costs for the most part).

 Editor’s note: Ad blockers take away revenue from the site.
 I cannot fault anyone for using an ad blocker, because I use one myself for most browsing, but if you could find it in your heart to whitelist this site, your support would be most appreciated.

 The ads presented on SilverMedals.net will be clearly marked with an “Advertisement” heading unless something got messed up, which is quite within the realm of possibility.
 For the most part SilverMedals.net will try its best to set advertisements apart enough so that it’s clear that they are indeed advertisements.

 Last thing about ads, it’s quite likely that they will try to monitor visitors’ activity—no more or less so than every other site out there.
 The type of data collected will be anonymous IP-level stuff, not anything directly identifying anyone.
 However, given the vast resources of the mother ship, it’s quite possible this data can be aggregated with other web data to create a fairly accurate portrayal of one’s online presence.

 SilverMedals.net will always be growing and evolving.
-For a "to-do list" of things I'm planning on adding to the site, please go here.
-Also, please feel free to hit me up with the contact form and share with me any suggestions you have for the site.
+Please feel free to hit me up with the contact form and share with me any suggestions you have for the site.

-SilverMedals.net runs on Drupal*, an open-source content management system, and Bootstrap for front-end development.
-Admittedly, this is overkill for a project like this, but I like tinkering and Drupal is very tinker-friendly.
+SilverMedals.net runs on WordPress, a widely used open-source content management system.
+The front-end theme architecture was developed from scratch by yours truly.
 SilverMedals.net also uses some back-end proprietary software licensed by Artom Interactive, LLC.
 InMotion Hosting is the server/host provider.